Winfield Dunn: Governor

-Later life
+Later life and death

 Dunn's term ended in 1975; at the time, the Constitution of Tennessee barred governors from serving consecutive terms.
 He returned to the private sector, working for several years as the vice president of public relations for the Nashville-based Hospital Corporation of America.

 In 1986, Dunn once again ran for governor.
 He easily defeated Hubert Patty and Charles Vick in the Republican primary, but questions over party unity dogged his campaign.
 During his first term, Dunn had vetoed a bill calling for the establishment of a medical school at East Tennessee State University, reasoning that the state's three existing medical schools were adequate.
 Though the legislature overrode his veto, he nevertheless drew the enmity of powerful 1st district congressman Jimmy Quillen, in whose district the school was to be located.
 Quillen was still smarting over the veto more than a decade later, and withheld his endorsement in 1986.
 Without Quillen's endorsement, Dunn struggled in East Tennessee (normally a Republican stronghold), and was defeated in the general election by the Democratic nominee, Ned McWherter, 656,602 votes to 553,448.

 After the 1986 campaign, Dunn focused on business and charitable interests.
-He worked as chairman of Memphis-based Medshares, and has been a member of the boards of healthcare companies Phycor and Behavioral Healthcare Corporation.
-He has also been active in the Tennessee-Tombigbee Waterway Development Authority, as well as with various charities, including the American Cancer Society, the Nashville Heart Association, and the United Way.
+He worked as chairman of Memphis-based Medshares, and was a member of the boards of healthcare companies Phycor and Behavioral Healthcare Corporation.
+He was also active in the Tennessee-Tombigbee Waterway Development Authority, as well as with various charities, including the American Cancer Society, the Nashville Heart Association, and the United Way.

-Dunn remains an "elder statesman" in the state Republican Party.
+During his post-governorship, Dunn remained an "elder statesman" in the state Republican Party.
 He was chair of the state steering committee of the presidential campaign of George H. W. Bush in 1988, and was an elector for George W. Bush in 2004 and John McCain in 2008.
 In December 2011, he endorsed the eventual 2012 Republican presidential nominee, Mitt Romney.
 Romney said of Dunn: "No one is more highly regarded for his love of country and his public service."

-Family and legacy
+Dunn died on September 28, 2024 from natural causes at his home in Nashville at the age of 97.